logo for the-organic-gardener.com on Organic Pest Control

 Layers of soft moist organic debris provide cover and food for slugs and other pests.
 In danger areas crisp mulches like chippings, straw or strulch are better.
 Some advisors even say that manure attracts soil pests - but you have to balance advantages and disadvantages.
 The same goes for none essential companion plants or close spacings.

 Plastic sheeting and newspaper etc... also provide pest cover.
 Consider the risks at the planning stages and make appropriate compromises.
-You might create a pest unfriendly environment around vulnerable areas but elsewhere retain some pest risky methods that have overwhelming advantages e.g. covering crops in cold weather.
+You might create a pest unfriendly environment around vulnerable areas but elsewhere retain some pest risky methods that have overwhelming advantages e.g. covering crops in cold weather can also protect pests.

 Grow resistant varieties